Skip to main content

 A STORY OF FUND TRANSFER

 Monetary transfers while traveling were fascinating.
-Hiding the currency notes in a deep pocket like the one stitched on the inner side of the vest was all too common.
-My grandfather traveled this way with the money hidden from the maneuvers of pickpockets.
+Hiding the currency notes in a deep pocket, such as the one stitched on the inner side of the vest, was all too common.
+My grandfather traveled this way with the money hidden from the pickpockets' maneuvers.
 He could even feel it with his bare hand on his torso if the need arose.

 My father, a generation younger, preferred to keep his money safely hidden in his socks while traveling.
-Unwilling to reveal his hideout, he would continue to wear his shoes, unmindful of the discomfort it caused.
+Unwilling to reveal his hideout, he continued to wear his shoes, unmindful of the discomfort they caused.

-As for me, I ridiculed the idea of such safe places but carried mine in the deep pockets of my jacket or neatly rolled into the drawstring pocket of my salwar.
+As for me, I ridiculed the idea of such safe places, but I carried mine in the deep pockets of my jacket or neatly rolled into the drawstring pocket of my salwar.

 Generation Z did not believe in the cheat sheets that we hoisted.
 They went a step further and carried their bank in their pockets.
 Their cheat sheets consisted of PINs and passwords as they swiped or transferred.